How to wax your car

 If you fail to prepare, prepare to fail!

-The waxing process will be more effective if you first thoroughly wash your car with a car shampoo, followed by blotting it dry with a microfiber drying towel or chamois leather to prevent water streaks.
+The waxing process will be more effective if you first thoroughly wash your car with a car shampoo, followed by blotting it dry with a microfiber drying towel (AND NOT a chamois leather!) to prevent water streaks.
 You might even opt to then use a clay bar to ensure the paintwork is as smooth as can be.

 The next step is usually to allow the car to dry prior to waxing, although spray waxes do exist – including in our own range here at Juicy Details – that you can apply when the paintwork is still slightly wet.